soro/relinum.el/README.md

 Installation
 ------------

 To install, either clone this repository or download relinum.el, put it somewhere on your load path and add <code>(require 'relinum)</code> to your emacs config.
+You can load the mode via <code>M-x relinum-mode</code> or globally enable it via <code>(M-x global-relinum-mode)</code>.